CalebFelixSouzaCosta/Fire-Wall/README.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;

-<--!use of html Create an HTML page that allows users to post messages to the firewall.
-The page might have the following code:
+<--! use of html Create an HTML page that allows users to post messages to the firewall.
+The page might have the following code:-->
--->

 <!DOCTYPE html>
 <html>